 Douglas B. Green

 Douglas B. Green, known professionally and affectionately as "Ranger Doug" of Riders in the Sky, has published many articles and books, including "Singing in the Saddle", 2002, and "Singing Cowboys plus CD", 2006.
 He has also published songbooks and a guitar instruction book, "Rhythm Guitar the Ranger Doug Way" with Suze Spencer Marshall, 2006.
+You are listening to him singing his own "Night Riding Song" as you read this page.

 Bob Nolan wrote the liner notes to Riders in the Sky's first album, Three on the Trail.
 The original rough copy of this letter was kept for Bob's grandson, Calin Coburn.